sharsulkar/AWS_Certification_Notes/content/markdown/iam.md

     b.
 AWS managed

 #### Permission Boundary
-* Used for role delegation.
 * The boundary limits what actions a particular role is authorized to do and it overrides any permission policy assigned to that role.
+* Use case - Admin role delegation

 ### Identity Management
 #### IAM Users